exoplatform/exo-documentation/docs/Administration.rst

 |image305|

 .. note:: By default, only the super user (i.e. **root**) is allowed to create spaces and templates and only administrators (i.e.
-          the members of the group ``*:/platform/administrators``) are allowed to manage spaces and its templates.
+          the members of the group ``*:/platform/administrators``) are allowed to manage spaces and templates.

 The spaces administration interface is accessible via the menu Administration --> Spaces.